MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-properties-legacy.md

 # Model-driven app form properties

 This article describes the classic form editor.
-We recommend that you u se the modern form designer to edit properties for your model-driven app forms.
-More information: [Configure a form](create-and-edit-forms.md#configure-a-form)
+We recommend that you use the modern form designer to edit properties for your model-driven app forms.
+More information: [Configure a form](create-and-edit-forms.md#configure-a-form) and [Configure model-driven app form event handlers](configure-event-handlers-legacy.md)

 You can access **Form properties** in solution explorer.
 Under **Components**, expand **Tables**, expand the table you want, and then select **Forms**.
 In the list of forms, open the form of type **Main**.
 Then on the **Home** tab, select **Form Properties**.